exp.open [exp_opt] spec[.exp] [cc_opt] cunctator [cunctator_opt]

 ; rate%f" (called a labelled stochastic transition), or

-%f denotes a strictly positive floating-point
+%f denotes a strictly positive floating-point number,

 If the graph specified by spec also contains transition labels of other forms than the aforementioned ones, these labels must be hidden or renamed using the -hide and the -rename options (see OPTIONS below) in order to turn spec into a CTMC.

 A state is called stable if it has no outgoing internal transitions and is called unstable otherwise.

 The simulation algorithm used by cunctator applies the notion of maximal progress: every time an unstable state is encountered, all its outgoing stochastic transitions are ignored and the simulation sequence is advanced along some of its outgoing internal transitions.

 The CTMC is assumed not to contain nondeterminism, which means that all internal transitions going out of an unstable state must lead to states that are equivalent modulo stochastic branching bisimulation.
 For efficiency reasons, cunctator does not attempt to perform this check, but instead it displays among the simulation statistics whether potential nondeterminism was encountered or not, i.e., whether a state having at least two outgoing internal transitions was reached during simulation.
 The tool also offers several ways of choosing internal transitions by means of the -scheduler option (see OPTIONS below) in order to study whether they yield the same throughputs (which indicates the possible absence of nondeterminism) or not (which indicates the necessary presence of nondeterminism).

 See also bcg_min for a discussion about the various probabilistic and stochastic models present in the literature.bcg_lib .